liferay/liferay-docs/develop/tutorials/articles/285-managing-user-data/managing-uad.markdown

 ## Choose fields to anonymize

-Next you must identify fields anonymize by attaching anonymization values to columns in the `-service` module's `service.xml` file.
+Next you must identify fields to anonymize by attaching anonymization attributes to elements in the `-service` module's `service.xml` file.
 There are two ways to do this.

-- The `uad-anonymize-field-name` value indicates a field whose value is replaced by that of the anonymous user in the UAD deletion process.
+- The `uad-anonymize-field-name` attribute indicates a field whose value is replaced by that of the anonymous user in the UAD deletion process.

-- The `uad-nonanonymizable` value indicates data that cannot be anonymized automatically and must be reviewed by an administrator.
+- The `uad-nonanonymizable` attribute indicates data that cannot be anonymized automatically and must be reviewed by an administrator.

 For example, in the blogs application, `uad-anonymize-field-name="fullName"` is